mikedilger/mosaic-spec/docs/record.md

 The length of the tags section including padding is called `LenTPad` and is calculated as `(LenT + 7) & !7`

+### LenS

+2 bytes at `[146:148]` representing the length of the signature in bytes as an unsigned integer in little-endian format.

+This represents the exact length of the signature, not counting padding at the end to achieve 64-bit alignment.

+The maximum signature length is 65536 bytes.

+For Ed25519 signatures, the length is 64 bytes.

+#### LenSPad

+This is NOT included in the record, it is calculated.

+The length of the signature section including padding is called `LenSPad` and is calculated as `(LenS + 7) & !7`

 ### LenP

-4 bytes at `[204:208]` representing the length of the payload section in bytes as an unsigned integer in little-endian format.
+4 bytes at `[148:152]` representing the length of the payload section in bytes as an unsigned integer in little-endian format.

 This represents the exact length of the payload section, not counting padding